nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 4. Implementation

+This section introduces the specific implementation details and design consideration of some features in TermiNUS.

 ### 4.1 Timetable Feature
 The timetable feature aims to provide users a single command to access all the schedules they store in different modules within TermiNUS.
 This feature would ease users in accessing a compilation of all their schedule, instead of having to access all the individual module workspaces.